Table of Contents

 - Confirmation of clinical suspicion

-- Decision regarding nature of procedure to be performed
+- A decision regarding nature of procedure to be performed

 - Evaluating and monitoring patient receiving nonoperative treatment